Cadillac Escalade: Fourth generation (2015)

-The Escalade was planned to switch to the unibody Lambda platform but was quickly nixed because of customer aversion.
-According to a report on Autoblog.com, GM had reissued a redesign on the GM full-size SUV lineup, including the Escalade, for a 2014 release in response to increased SUV sales, and was working on its full-size SUV replacements, which would see a possible change in the Escalade's SUV platform.
-But in July 2013, a series of spy shots revealed that GM would keep the Escalade a body-on-frame SUV.
-However, GM is looking at expanding the Escalade brand to the large CUV segment, which would see a vehicle using the Escalade badge sharing the same platform as the Chevrolet Traverse and GMC Acadia, which is in the planning stages.
+The Escalade was planned to switch to the unibody Lambda platform, but was quickly nixed because of customer aversion.
+According to a report on Autoblog.com, GM had reissued a redesign on its full-size SUV lineup, including the Escalade, for a 2014 release in response to increased SUV sales, and was working on its full-size SUV replacements, which would see a possible change in the Escalade's SUV platform.
+However, in July 2013, a series of spy shots revealed that GM would keep the Escalade a body-on-frame SUV.
+However, GM began looking into expanding the Escalade brand to the large CUV segment, which would see a vehicle using the Escalade badge sharing the same platform as the Chevrolet Traverse and GMC Acadia, which is in the planning stages.
 According to VP Bob Ferguson, Cadillac's first three-row Escalade CUV could be introduced in 2016.
-There is also a possibility that GM might export the Escalade to Australia as a right-hand drive vehicle as part of Cadillac's global expansion, as GM has begun to import its North American vehicles to its Holden division there after discontinuing the latter's locally produced models in 2017.
+There was also a possibility that GM might export the Escalade to Australia as a right-hand drive vehicle as part of Cadillac's global expansion; GM had begun to import its North American vehicles to its Holden division there after discontinuing the latter's locally produced models in 2017.

 The cargo space was reduced from 109.8 in to 94.2 in on the standard model and from 137.5 in to 120.5 in on the ESV in order to allow an additional 1.7 inches of headroom and 45.3 inches of legroom in the front while reducing the third-row legroom space from 25.6 in to 24.8 in.
-GM's 6.2-liter EcoTec3 V8, producing 420 horsepower and 460 pound-feet of torque, mated to a six-speed automatic transmission (2015 models and beyond are 8-speed automatics), is the only engine offered, along with a new coil-over front suspension and five-link rear setup, a wider track, variable-assist electric power steering and Cadillac's Magnetic Ride Control system with Tour and Sport modes.
+GM's 6.2-liter EcoTec3 V8, producing 420 horsepower and 460 pound-feet of torque, mated to a six-speed automatic transmission (2015 models and beyond are eight-speed automatics), is the only engine offered, along with a new coil-over front suspension and five-link rear setup, a wider track, variable-assist electric power steering, and Cadillac's Magnetic Ride Control system with Tour and Sport modes.
 The interior now has a hand-crafted design that features cut-and-sewn and wrapped materials, with wood trim options.
 The dashboard was also updated, and the Cadillac CUE system is added as a standard feature, along with an updated security system.